How to create an atmosphere in which students learn from each other

 You can enable subtitles by pressing the CC icon on the video

-In the context of creating community as one of the three core pillars of honors education this video can be watched by teachers working or interested in honors.
+In the context of creating community as one of the three core pillars of honors education, this video can be watched by teachers working or interested in honors.
 Furthermore, students wanting to create community themselves can be inspired to see their fellow students as team partners and not as competitors.
 Learning then turns into a team effort.

-As a starting point of working together students might ask themselves what the group could do for them.
+As a starting point of working together, students might ask themselves what the group could do for them.
 This might lead to a break in communication and struggles when working as a team and solving problems together as equal partners.

-To change minds, it is important to establish a different way of communication.
+To change mindsets, it is important to establish a different way of communication.
 As a teacher you should point out the importance of feedback and appreciation among each other.
 Do not see the mistakes of people but their benefits.

 You as a teacher should function as a contact person if problems within the group arise which cannot be solved by the students themselves.

 Resource-oriented thinking is important.
-It is not about being the best but working together as a group.
+It is not about being the best, but working together as a group.
 To achieve the best possible result it is essential to think about the possible strengths each student can bring to the table.

 Moreover, students should learn to recognize the potential of their teammates and use it to further strengthen their teamwork.